Bangkok·Temples

 The Porcelain — A Story in Every Shard

 The surface of Wat Arun's prangs is covered in millions of pieces of Chinese porcelain — fragments of plates, bowls, jars, and tiles in white, blue, green, yellow, and pink.
-The mosaic effect they create, catching light differently at different hours of the day, is what gives the temple its extraordinary luminous quality.
+The mosaic effect catches light differently at different hours of the day, which is what gives the temple its extraordinary luminous quality.

-The porcelain work is not random.
-Look closely and you will see floral patterns, mythological figures, and geometric designs assembled from these fragments — the work of craftsmen who treated each tiny shard as a component in an enormous mosaic that would cover every surface of a structure the size of an office tower.
+Look closely at the surface and you will see floral patterns, mythological figures, and geometric designs assembled from these fragments — the work of craftsmen who treated each tiny shard as a component in an enormous mosaic covering every surface of a structure the size of an office tower.

 The Guardians at the Gate